RSIGuard RSIGuard

 AutoClick

 The easiest way to drag something with the mouse is to use the DragLock hotkey.
-Press the Drag Lock hotkey, and RSIGuard will click down.
-Move the mouse around or use the arrow keys to drag whatever you clicked on around.
-To end the drag, either press any key (except the arrow keys) or click the mouse.
-You can drag a window around, drag to select things, drag to scroll in a window, or do anything else that normally requires tensely holding down the left mouse button.
+Tap the Drag Lock hotkey (do not hold it down), and RSIGuard will click and hold down the mouse button (virtually, of course).
+Move the mouse around or use the arrow keys to drag (i.e. to move or select something).
+To end the drag, either tap any key (except the arrow keys) or click the mouse.
+You can drag a window around, drag to select things, drag to scroll in a window, or do anything else that normally requires holding down the left, right, or middle mouse button.

 Back to top